How to Choose a Winter Color Palette

 A new winter color palette sets the tone for your entire home.
 Most of the furniture in our home is very neutral in color, which allows me to make simple and inexpensive seasonal changes with accessories.
 This is where the winter color palette comes in.

 After the glitz and glam of the Christmas and New Year holidays, my winter color palette is all about feeling calm and quiet.
-We are not making a substantial investment by changing the color palette for winter, just creating a subtle shift.
+I am not making a substantial investment by changing the color palette for winter; I am simply creating a subtle shift.

-My winter color palette choices for 2024, 2023, and 2022 are below.
-I used sage green the past two years; it was icy blue the year before.
-So, those two options are not my choices for this year.
+My winter color palette choices for 2025, 2024, 2023, and 2022 are below.
+I used shades of pink last year, sage green for two years, and icy blue the year before.
+So, those three options are not my choices for this year.

 So, how should I choose a new color palette?
 Let me share how you can select a new palette for your home.

-Sharing how I chose sage green as my winter palette last year might be fun and helpful.
+Sharing how I chose sage green more than ten times as my winter palette might be fun and helpful.

 Choosing a color palette starts with the plan.
 Pick two colors that speak to you and colors that achieve the feel you want in your home.
-Last year, I knew I wanted to choose two warm and soothing colors.
+Every year, I choose two warm, soothing colors.

 You need to choose what works for you.
 Only do what someone else is doing if you love it!

-First, you must consider what kind of look and feel you want in your home.
+First, you must consider the look and feel you want in your home.
 Do you want a cozy feel?
 Do you want a more modern feel?
 Or do you want to brighten your home to combat the less-than-welcoming weather outside?

-I wanted to create a relaxed feeling in my home with a clean color palette that didn’t involve many different things.
+When I was adding sage-green accents, I wanted to create a relaxed feeling in my home with a clean color palette that didn’t overwhelm.
 I also didn’t want to go out and buy many new things (and I am sure you don’t want to either).

 Shop Your Own Home First